Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 Milestone #6 (July 15th)
 =========================

-- Discuss with mentor for librobotcontrol support package with beaeglV-fire board as librobotcontrol support beaeglV-fire.
-- Test RoboticsCape with cape gateware for beagleV-fire.
+- Test RoboticsCape with cape gateware for beagleV-fire pre-installed in image.
 - Understand the customization process for cape Gateware.

 Milestone #7 (July 22nd)
 =========================

 - Customized LED example for robotic-cape gateware.
-- Test GPIO's, Robotic cape with beaeglV-fire.
+- Test GPIO's, Robotic cape with beaglV-fire.
-- Creat merge request for LED blink with beaeglV-fire.
+- Create merge request for LED blink with beaglV-fire.

 Milestone #8 (July 29th)
 =========================

 - Examine SPI support for beagleV-fire with robotic-cape.
-- Create I2C device tree to test barometer on robotic cape.
+- Create I2C device tree to test barometer on robotic-cape.
-- Creat merge request for I2C support.
+- Create merge request for I2C support.
 - Discuss results and features with mentor.

 Milestone #9 (Aug 5th)